- What information does Vorys collect about you on our Website?

-If you have a concern about our processing of Personal Data that we are not able to resolve, you may have the right to lodge a complaint with the Data Protection Authority where you reside.
-Contact details for your Data Protection Authority can be found using the links below:
+If you have a concern about our processing of Personal Data that we are not able to resolve, you have the right to lodge a complaint with the applicable data protection regulator.
+Contact details for the relevant data protection regulator can be found using the links below:

 You may also contact:

 52 E. Gay Street